davidjstudholme/greer-et-al-xcc-phylogeny/README.md

-# Phylogenomic analysis of 14 *Xcc* isolates used in manuscript by Greer et al. (2025)
+# Phylogenomic analysis of fourteen *Xcc* isolates used in manuscript by Greer et al. (2025)

 Here we document the methods used to generate the phylogenomic tree seen in Figure 2 of the manuscript submitted to *Plant Pathology* by Greer and colleagues.